rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

 ---
-title: 3 ways Webpack surprises web developers
+title: 3 ways webpack surprises web developers
 author: Ross Kaffenberger
 published: true
-summary: What I learned answering Webpack questions on StackOverflow for a month
+summary: What I learned answering webpack questions on StackOverflow for a month
-description: When I first started working with Webpack, I was in for a few surprises.
+description: When I first started working with webpack, I was in for a few surprises.
 I assumed how things should behave, based on my previous experience with the Rails asset pipeline, only to learn through experience how I was wrong.
 pull_image: 'blog/stock/aaron-burden-balloons-unsplash.jpg'
 pull_image_caption: Photo by Aaron Burden on Unsplash
 series: